Advanced Folding (Patrons)

 Tip – Join!

-– This lesson includes many advanced variations, so if you aren’t yet familiar with back-lying flexion Feldenkrais lessons, it’s recommended to study the lesson called Folding, Foundation, and Feet before this more challenging lesson.
-The Comfort & Configuration notes for that lesson are also applicable, and more thorough (useful if you’re new to this kind of lesson).
+• This lesson includes many advanced variations, so if you aren’t yet familiar with back-lying flexion lessons, study the lesson called Folding, Foundation, and Feet first, before this more challenging lesson.
+The Comfort & Configuration notes for that lesson are also applicable to this one, and more thorough.

-– As you let go of the more “pretzel-like” configurations, come out of them slowly and gently.
+• As you let go of the more challenging configurations and back to lengthened resting on your back, come out of them slowly and gently.

 Go gently, and do less, and you will improve!
 It’s tremendously easy to fall into cultural pitfalls of stretch, strain, and effort as we attempt to figure out difficult variations in lessons like this one.
 I can’t overstate how important for your learning and improvement it is to sidestep that inclination whenever you have it.
 Instead, if you are experiencing any discomfort, please simply and gracefully fail to “do” what you think I’m asking in physicalized movement.
 Instead reduce the effort and size of the movement, even to the point of only imagining it.